-5 Question SA9 - Gabriel's Wharf and Prince' Wharf development causing an impact elsewhere? volumes, and to ensure the principles of the site's surface water management (i.e. SuDS) are achievable.
+5 Question SA9 - Gabriel's Wharf and Prince' Wharf H How will you prevent run-off from the completed development causing an impact elsewhere?
+A site specific Drainage Strategy will be required for the planning application to confirm the greenfield runoff rates and volumes, and to ensure the principles of the site's surface water management (i.e. SuDS) are achievable.
 The system will reduce the site's runoff rate to the greenfield equivalent, which has been estimated to be 2.8 l/s (QBar).
 It is expected sections of hardstanding will be replaced with green infrastructure that will provide amenity and biodiversity benefits as well as reduce runoff rates and volumes.
 Discharging the site's surface water directly to the River Thames should be explored and may facilitate better water quality management over quantity control.
 If surface water is discharged into the Thames via an outfall with a diameter greater than 300mm the drainage system will need to include a second line of defence to prevent inundation if the system is tidally locked or should the main flap valve fail.
 I Where applicable, what are the plans for the ongoing operation and/or maintenance of the surface water drainage systems?
 The management and maintenance of the drainage system is to be confirmed, however it is anticipated a management and maintenance company will be responsible, with the building owner having the ultimate responsibility.
 The development will have a maintenance strategy in place to ensure that any outfalls discharging into a river are maintained to the Environment Agency's required standards for the lifetime of the development.
 J Sites not necessarily in high risk flood zone but in critical drainage area should consider surface water attenuation and drainage and The site is not within a high flood risk area nor within an Environment Agency defined Critical Drainage Area.
 A sustainable drainage system will be required ordinarily due to the requirements of the NPPF. may require some additional flood risk information (all sites in CDA over 1ha).
 As of Nov 2020, Lambeth's Critical Drainage Areas (CDAs) are under review, and will be published within a new SWMP, that is anticipated to be published by March 2021.

-6 Question SA9 - Gabriel's Wharf and Prince' Wharf A How will the development be made safe from flooding and the impacts of climate change, for its lifetime?
-The site is considered to have a low risk of flooding; however, a residual risk exists from a tidal breach event during 2005 and 2100 scenarios.
+6 Question SA9 - Gabriel's Wharf and Prince' Wharf А How will the development be The site is considered to have a low risk of flooding; made safe from flooding and however, a residual risk exists from a tidal breach event during 2005 and 2100 scenarios.